 }

 }Implement a handler that presents a login form with different login options if the IDO service response object has the journeyStepId set to loginForm.
 The form should collect input from the user depending on the branch ID returned in the clientResponseOptions.
-For password authentication, username and password.
-For face authentication, user_identifier.
-Then, pass the input in the submitClientResponse call to the Orchestration SDK.
+For email OTP authentication, username and email.

-For more details see Login form and Password authentication step guides.
+For more details, see Login form and Email OTP authentication step guides.

 - Introduce step-up flows for high-risk transactions.